 If you are dealing with a gut infection of H pylori bacteria, you should not use nicotine until you get this problem under control.

-Nicotine as a nootropic comes in gum, inhalers, lozenges, and transdermal patches.
+Nicotine used as a nootropic comes in gum, inhalers, lozenges, and transdermal nicotine patches.

 Nicotine spray is a newer option you may want to try.
 You get a 1 mg dose for each spray under your tongue (sublingually).
 Great for a quick cognitive boost and burst of energy.
 There’s about 100 sprays in each container.

 Vaping is another option.
 But it can come with a host of potential issues if you’re not familiar with vaping.
 The safest option is rebuildable coils using stainless steel wire and organic cotton with vegetable glycerin as your nicotine base.
 And keeping the temperature low and power less than 4 volts.